Kassiteros/codingTasks/Authentication/README.md

 You can see that from the following endpoints:

-   /login – we checked a POSTed username and password, and produces a JWT.
+   /login – we checked a POSTed username and password, and produced a JWT.

    /resource – we checked the JWT in the auth header and displayed a message with the username.

-   /admin_resource – we checked the JWT, and displayed a message if the token was verified and the token holder is an admin.
+   /admin_resource – we checked the JWT, and displayed a message if the token was verified and the token holder was an admin.

 ## Credits